Barbuda Land Acts: Robert De Niro and James Packer

 In 2015, actor Robert De Niro and billionaire James Packer purchased a resort on the island.
 The duo will renovate the former K Club resort for a projected US$250 million.
 Residents voted on the proposed venture in March, 2015.
 206 people voted in favour of the project, outscoring the 175 who contested the development.
 According to the Antigua Observer, some voters did not think the voting process was fair because there was no system in place to ensure all voters were citizens and that people only voted once.
-These same people also claim the vote was not anonymous.
+They also claimed the vote was not anonymous.

 Before the vote, the government chairman of the event expressed his support for foreign investment to voters.
 He spoke about potential jobs opportunities the resort would bring to the area.
 While there was some discontent in the crowd, the room after the vote was filled with loud cheers of approval.

 The current Prime Minister of Antigua and Barbuda, Gaston Browne, is a large advocate for external development projects, believing that a strong, developed economy is beneficial to residents.

 Hurricane Irma

 The aftermath of Hurricane Irma in Barbuda.

-Hurricane Irma destroyed 90 percent of the island and left a majority of the island's population homeless and exiled in nearby Antigua.
+In 2017, Hurricane Irma destroyed 90 percent of the island and left a majority of the island's population homeless and exiled in nearby Antigua.
 The event brought attention to the issue of land ownership on the island.
 Prime Minister Browne wants citizens to purchase their current plots of land for $1.
 In return, landowners would receive deeds exchangeable for bank loans.
 These loans are needed in order to rebuild homes destroyed during the hurricane.
 Browne says this proposed measure will empower citizens to own their land.

 Trevor Walker, member of the council, believes that this is not a plan to empower citizens, but a way to take away land rights that are enshrined in the 2007 act.

 Browne has expressed the need to have citizens come back to an environmentally conscious island that is self-sustainable and open for tourists.
 The island's only hospital was destroyed during the hurricane and is one of the main priorities for the Barbudan government.
 Browne has also indicated the possibility of having tourists come to the island to take advantage of lower health care costs once the hospital is rebuilt.